-Iris Van der Veken, Executive Director of the Responsible Jewellery Council (RJC), will be in conversation with Jewellery Outlook Editor David Brough in a webinar entitled “Shaping a Sustainable Post-Covid Era.”
+Iris Van der Veken, Executive Director of the RJC, will be in conversation with Jewellery Outlook Editor David Brough, Executive Director of the Responsible Jewellery Council (RJC), will be in conversation with Jewellery Outlook Editor David Brough in a webinar entitled “Shaping a Sustainable Post-Covid Era.”

 To Watch Replay, please click on this link